cokorie/spaceman/README.md

   * Letters of the secret word
   * Random process of choosing the current secret word for the player to guess
   * Clicking of the letter buttons to fill in the guessing spaces if the letter is located in the secret guessing word
+  * Mouse click sounds for clicking on the letters
+  * Laser blast sound for the winning message, and siren sound for the losing message
   * Game's replay button when it is finished
   * Color change of the letters for both correct & incorrect guessed letters in the given secret word
   * Messages displayed for how many guesses the player has left, the winning & losing messages
+  * The secret guessing word being unveiled at the conclusion of the game

 ### __Getting Started__